Netflix and Earth Observation: Pondering the Strange Similarities

 Or, perhaps, the answer is somewhere in the middle.
 Perhaps, interested parties do not need to know much about EO data, they just want answers to questions.
 EO data could be just one of the types of data used to build models that could help in answering the big questions for organisations.
 As far as the consultancies and advisory firms justify these costs, the customers are happy and they do not have to get into the complexities I described above.
 Organisations might just choose to outsource this part to consultancies and advisory firms, and trust them in doing the right thing for them.
 Would this approach increase the use of EO data exponentially?
 Probably not, but at least it could be used in circumstances that fit well, with the right approach.

 As it happens in any industry, I expect some consolidation in the next few years, which should bring down the choices available for end customers.
 Maybe there will not be so many choices in front of us, both for video streaming and for EO.
 Maybe there will be an aggregator service (a single-point-solution) for video streaming.
 In the case of EO, perhaps the business model and value proposition will become easy enough to explain in one slide and the uptake will rapidly improve.
 OR, it could also be the case that none of this is a big deal.
 People will continue to subscribe to all video streaming services and maybe the use of EO data will grow organically, by continuing status quo and things will be figured out.
-As for now, I think I want to watch some comedy, so I am going to go search for interesting shows on Netflix, Amazon, Disney and HBO.
+As for now, I think I want to watch some comedy, so I am going to go search for interesting shows on Netflix, Amazon, Disney, HBO etc.

 Until next time!